mprestin77/oci-container-instances/README.md

 # Pre-Requisites

-Both OCI function and container instance use a resource principal to authenticate and access Oracle Cloud Infrastructure resources [Resource Principals](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/callingservicesfrominstances.htm).
-You should create a [dynamic group](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingdynamicgroups.htm) for the compartment where you are deploying your OKE cluster.
-When creating a dynamic group to match all compute instances in the compartment you can use the following matching rule:
+Both OCI function and container instance services use AIM resource principal to authenticate and access Oracle Cloud Infrastructure resources [Resource Principals](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/callingservicesfrominstances.htm).
+You should create a [dynamic group](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingdynamicgroups.htm) for the compartment where you are deploying the resources.
+When creating a dynamic group to match OCI functions and container instances in a given compartment you can use the following matching rule:

-  instance.compartment.id = 'compartment-id'
+  ALL {resource.type='computecontainerinstance', resource.compartment.id = 'compartment-id'}
+  ALL {resource.type = 'fnfunc',resource.compartment.id = 'compartment-id'}

-where compartment-id is ID of your compartment.
+where compartment-id is OCID of your compartment.
 You can get compartment OCID in OCI console from Identity & Security.
 Under Identity, click Compartments.
 A compartment hierarchy in your tenancy is displayed.
 Find your compartment and copy its OCID.

 After creating the dynamic group, you should set specific [IAM policies](https://docs.oracle.com/en-us/iaas/Content/Identity/Reference/policyreference.htm) for OCI services that can be used by the Dynamic Group.